-We are currently conducting a clinical Phase 1 trial with ZEN-3694, as described below, as well as research and development related to our epigenetics platform technology and hold royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on pages 4 and 5 under "Resverlogix Royalty Preferred Shares".
+We are currently conducting a clinical Phase 1 trial with ZEN-3694, as described below, as well as research and development related to our epigenetics platform technology.
+We also hold royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 4 under "Resverlogix Royalty Preferred Shares".